Last Updated on: 19th June 2023, 06:42 pm

 - People 12 months old or older who have written documentation of 1 dose and no other evidence of immunity: 1 additional dose before travel, at least 28 days after the previous dose.

-Some travelers who will be traveling more off-the-path (especially if you’ll be spending long periods in more rural areas) will also want to research whether they should add a vaccine for Japanese Encephalitis, Rabies, or Malaria.
+Some travelers who will be traveling more off the path (especially if they’ll be spending long periods in more rural areas) will also want to research whether they should add a vaccine for Japanese Encephalitis, Rabies, or Malaria.

 Finally, a Yellow Fever vaccine is required for anyone who meets the following criteria:

 Required if traveling from a country with risk of YF virus transmission and ≥1 year of age, including transit >12 hours in an airport located in a country with risk of YF virus transmission.

 Bottom line is that most travelers just need routine vaccinations, but you should double-check the CDC for any changes.